AutoPackAI/beebot/README.md

   will utilize [AutoPack](https://autopack.ai) as the package manager for its tools.
 - LLM specialization: BeeBot will leverage a variety of LLMs best suited for different tasks, while OpenAI remains the primary LLM for planning and decision-making.
-- Functionality and reliability first: BeeBot prioritizes functionality and reliability over developer quality-of-life, which may limit support for specific platforms.
+- Functionality and flexibility first: BeeBot prioritizes functionality and flexibility over developer quality-of-life, which may limit support for specific platforms and other deployment conveniences.
 - Unorthodox methodologies: BeeBot employs unconventional development approaches to increase development speed, such as the absence of unit tests.
+Instead, end-to-end tests are used, ensuring the entire system works together as expected.
 - Proven concepts: BeeBot adopts new concepts only after they have been proven to enhance its five priorities.
   As a result, it does not have complex memory or a tree of thought.